Jordan Moore DC, FPSC(c)

 Pre Chiropractic Studies, Biomedical Sciences University of South Alabama Mobile, AL 2012-2015

-Bachelor of Science, Liberal Arts, Excelsior University Albany, NY 2019
+Bachelor of Science, Excelsior University Albany, NY 2019

 POST-GRADUATE FELLOWSHIPS, QUALIFICATIONS AND CERTIFICATIONS

-Fellowship Candidate in Primary Spine Care, State University of New York at Buffalo, Jacobs School of Medicine, Office of Continuing Education, and Cleveland University-Kansas City, College of Chiropractic, 2024 - Present
+Fellowship candidate in Primary Spine Care: Primary Spine Care represents the first line physician referral option for the evaluation of all spinal related issues and subsequently, the management of these issues other than fracture, tumor, or infection.
+State University of New York at Buffalo, Jacobs School of Medicine, Cleveland University-Kansas City, College of Chiropractic, 2024

-Chiropractic Personal Injury Specialist (CPIS) certification, CCED Seminars - 2024
+Chiropractic Personal Injury Specialist (CPIS) certification, CCED Seminars, Texas Chiropractic College, Texas Chiropractic Association - 2024

 SELECTED POSTGRADUATE EDUCATION: